HorizenOfficial/eon/doc/nativesc/contracts/McAddrOwnership.md

           function sendMultisigKeysOwnership(string memory mcMultisigAddress, string memory redeemScript, string[] memory mcSignatures) external returns (bytes32);

     Associate the specified mainchain multisig address to the EON address that invoked the method.
     Redeem script and signatures must be provided as well.
+The message to sign is obtained by concatenating the mainchain mcMultisigAddress and the EON address (msgTosSign = mcMultiSigAddress + scAddress).
+The EON address must be encoded in the EIP-155 Mixed-case checksum format as above.
     In case of success, the returned value is the id of the new ownership record created.

 - removeKeysOwnership